prahladyeri/curated-lists/FreelancingSites.md

 - [Guru](http://www.guru.com): Used to be a good site earlier, I did receive some genuine enquiries a few years ago.
 But lately, a lot of shady and dubious people seem to be hawking this site in the name of hiring freelancers.
 I once had a few prospective clients ask for credit card information even before starting a project, stopped using this site then and there!
 - [Golance](https://golance.com): Joined this site recently, seems very promising from what I've heard on reddit, personally, I'm yet to land on a project here.
 - [/r/ForHire](http://www.reddit.com/r/forhore): Yet another good place to find jobs, though some of their rules are way too silly and appear prejudiced.
 For example, I was banned from this subreddit, just because my hourly rate was "too low".
+- [Toptal](https://www.toptal.com/#expect-top-tier-devs): Toptal is a global network of top software engineers and designers with a hiring rate of less than 3%.
+Toptal works with clients to understand their project/team needs and custom-matches them with pre-screened developers and designers who join their teams on a full-time, part-time, or hourly basis.

 `If you know any other good freelancing website, just send me a change-request or let me know via comments on this reddit post`